 In 2010, Adam joined the Clinic for Special Children’s staff as a Laboratory Technician.
 He was responsible for running clinical and research assays including amino acid quantitation by HPLC, urine organic acids by GC/MS, and DNA isolation from whole blood.
 In 2012 Adam was promoted to Laboratory Scientist, a position he still holds.
 In this position, he was responsible for Sanger sequencing, genotyping variants with probe based assays, and coordinating research samples.
 He has co-authored three peer reviewed papers with other CSC staff members.

 In 2014, Adam was appointed the Administrative Director by CSC’s board of directors and in 2016 he was named Executive Director.
 He is responsible for financial management, strategic planning, collaborative relationships, facilities, and human resources.
-As the Executive Director, Adam is part of the clinic’s five-person leadership team.
+As the Executive Director, Adam is part of the clinic’s leadership team.
 He still occasionally does lab work and continues to serve on the laboratory on-call schedule.

 Why are you passionate about CSC?